-4.78.
+- 4.88.
 In addition to the listing provided in para.
-4.77, safety related I&C systems for use in anticipated operational occurrences should include the following provisions:

-- All rooms with fissile and/or toxic chemical material should be equipped with fire alarms (except where the permanent presence of operators is sufficient). - Gas detectors should be used in areas where a leakage of gases (e.g. H2 or heating gas) could produce an explosive atmosphere.
+4.87, I&C systems for use in anticipated operational occurrences should include the following provisions: - (1) All rooms with both fire loads and significant amounts of fissile and/or toxic chemical material should be equipped with fire alarms (except where the permanent presence of operators is sufficient). - (2) Gas detectors should be used in areas where a leakage of gases (e.g. H2) could produce an explosive atmosphere. - (3) Real time detection and alarm systems should be used in the process areas and/or laboratories where HF and UF6 above atmospheric pressure is present. - (4) The devices used for monitoring releases of gaseous and liquid effluents in operational states should also be capable of measuring releases during anticipated operational occurrences.
+If the amounts released are significant, the recommendation presented in item (3) of para.
+4.89 should be followed.